iShawshank/Anagrammer/README.md

   - This endpoint should support an optional query param that indicates the maximum number of results to return.
 - `DELETE /words/:word.json`: Deletes a single word from the data store.
 - `DELETE /words.json`: Deletes all contents of the data store.

-**Optional**
-- Endpoint that returns a count of words in the corpus and min/max/median/average word length
+- `GET /stats/stats.json`: Returns a count of words in the corpus and min/max/median/average word length
-- Respect a query param for whether or not to include proper nouns in the list of anagrams
-- Endpoint that identifies words with the most anagrams
-- Endpoint that takes a set of words and returns whether or not they are all anagrams of each other
-- Endpoint to return all anagram groups of size >= *x*
-- Endpoint to delete a word *and all of its anagrams*
+- `DELETE /words/delete/:word.json`: Deletes a single word and all anagrams associated with that word.

+## Documentation
+#### API Consumption Details:

-Clients will interact with the API over HTTP, and all data sent and received is expected to be in JSON format
+Interact with the API over HTTP, and all data sent and received is expected to be in JSON format

-Example (assuming the API is being served on localhost port 3000):
+Example (Application currently serves over localhost port 3000):

 ```{bash}
 # Adding words to the corpus